 4th Grade: The violin is first introduced through history, narrative and then in the production of tone.
 After this introduction, students quickly move on to note reading, playing by ear and ensemble work.
 The intrinsic rewards of public performance are experienced early on.

 5th Grade Orchestra: Students now chose to play violin, viola, cello or bass.
 Ensemble playing is the focus, with some harmonies and counterpoints, in addition to work on fundamentals such as rhythm and intonation.

 6th through 8th Grade Orchestra/Jazz String Ensemble: Students play violin, viola, cello or bass.
-2010-11 8th-graders still have the option of playing guitar.
 Ensemble work focuses on increasingly challenging classical and folk music as well as jazz music arranged for strings.

-Beginning with the 2012-13 academic year, our Middle School Students also have the option of choosing the Woodwinds Ensemble, including clarinet, oboe, bassoon, saxophone and flute.
+Since the 2012-13 academic year, our Middle School Students have also had the option of choosing the Woodwinds Ensemble, including clarinet, oboe, bassoon, saxophone and flute.

 What is Eurythmy?
 According to noted stage artist and mime Marcel Marceau, Eurythmy is "pure poetry in motion."

 Eurythmy is a movement form created by Rudolf Steiner as means of making the invisible visible.
 Through the carefully and gracefully rendered movements of the body as set to music or poetry, such speech or music--and the unseen creative forces that birthed the same--become visible, perceptible to the eye.

 Not considered a dance form, Eurythmy is a harmonizing medium between the body and the soul, and between the individual and the group.
 Whether in the classroom or on the performance stage, the synchronizing of the body-soul experience in the fluid rendering of the choreographed forms both reflects and creates social and cultural meaning for the participant and viewer alike.